 - Wash all bedding and linens in hot water and dry in hot dryer.

-- Over the counter pesticides and aerosol foggers (bug bombs) do not work, and if not used correctly, can result in chemical poisoning.
+- Over the counter pesticides and aerosol foggers (bug bombs) don’t work and if used incorrectly, can cause chemical poisoning.

-- The best way to get rid of bed bugs is to have a professional pest control company familiar with treating bedbugs do it.
-Heat treatment combined with chemical use is the most effective way to control bed bugs.
+- The best way to get rid of bed bugs is to have a professional pest control company do it.
+Heat treatment combined with chemicals is the most effective way to control bed bugs.